 Snow Leopard Server includes a Firewall pane in Server Admin app, which makes it very easy to configure your firewall settings.
 This is gone in Lion.

-Update: The new version of the Server Admin app (part of the Server Admin Tools 10.7 package) provides a GUI for Firewall configuration.
+Update: The new version of the Server Admin app (part of the Server Admin Tools 10.7 [link no longer available] package) provides a GUI for Firewall configuration.
 It’s a no-frills management panel, but it’s there if you need it.

 Score (5 highest, 1 lowest): Lion

 1 3, Snow Leopard: 4